 If you keep good food in your fridge, you will eat good food. — Errick McAdams

 The first bite is always the tastiest.
 If you like certain foods, feel free to indulge for a bite or two.
 Again, always eat in moderation.
 You never have to finish any food you’ve started to eat.
 It’s better to quit indulging sooner than later.

 Eat foods you love, even pizza, but always in moderation.
 Eat less than you use to.
 Even a little less has an impact.

 Eat organic.
 Organic foods are just better for you.
 Plus organic fruits and vegetables stay fresh longer.

 Skip the sodas, both sugared and diet sodas.
 They are both bad for your body if you truly want to lose weight.
-Replace just one sugary drink each day with water can reduce your chances of getting or staying fat (Virginia Tech study).
+If you replace just one sugary drink each day with water, you can reduce your chances of getting or staying fat (Virginia Tech study).
 You could lose as much as five pounds in one week just by dropping sodas from your routine.